-To edit a contact in a directory group, do the following:
+To edit a contact, do the following:

-- Step 1 Open the relevant group and display the contact. - Step 2 Do one of the following: - Right-click the contact, and then select Edit Contact. - In the main menu, choose Edit > Contacts > Edit Contact. - Use the keyboard shortcut you have defined, as described in Defining and Editing Keyboard Shortcuts, page 6-2.
+- Step 1 Open the relevant directory and display the contact. - Step 2 Do one of the following: - Right-click the contact, and then select View/Edit Contact. - In the main menu, choose Edit > Contacts > View/Edit Contact. - Use the keyboard shortcut you have defined, as described in Defining and Editing Keyboard Shortcuts, page 6-2.